5 Signs You’re Ready to Buy Your First Home

 2. You’re starting a family

-When searching for the right home for your family, ask yourself these important questions.
+When searching for the right home for your family, ask yourself these important questions:

 Will you be comfortable there in five years?
 Find a home that meets your long-term needs.
 A private kitchen and living room may be your preference, but an open floor plan may be a better investment as your kids grow.
 Stairs or a steep driveway may be fine until you have kids and groceries to carry.

 How are the schools?
 Do your research and learn more about the quality of the schools in your prospective neighborhood.
 Check the cost and availability of preschools and early learning centers.
-Make sure crosswalks are safe and if possible, avoid moving near heavily trafficked streets your kids might eventually have to navigate.
+Make sure crosswalks are safe and, if possible, avoid moving near heavily trafficked streets your kids might eventually have to navigate.

-3. You want to establish roots
+3. You want to put down roots

 4. You’ve saved enough for a down payment